 speaker

 Andy Chung

-There are a few things that we heard from OEM customers.
+There are a few things that we heard from our OEM customers.
 One, as you know, China is in a bad spot right now.
 So the Asia-Pacific activity is pretty low at this point.
 Europe, we also see some reduction in demand overall.
 Again, it's the economy over there.
-And then I think the most recent development is here in North America.
-So compared to a few months ago, the market has low.
-And our customers also publicly mentioned that in their own earnings calls that they're seeing some reduced activities.
+And then I think the most recent development is here in the North America.
+So compared to a few months ago, the market has low and our customers also publicly mentioned that in their own earnings calls that they're seeing some reduced activities.
 So it's mostly demand driven based on what we heard from our customers.

+speaker